-One of the most common situations among bankruptcy clients are credit card lawsuits.
+One of the most common situations among bankruptcy clients is credit card lawsuits.
 Most clients that file for bankruptcy have some credit card debt, but some clients have aggressive debt collectors that are suing the client for the credit card balance owed.
-What’s worse, the lawsuit often seeks collection costs, including attorneys fees.
-What this means is that if you defend the lawsuit and lose, you will have to pay not only the credit card balance owed, but also your creditor’s attorney fees.
+What’s worse, the lawsuit often seeks collection costs, including attorney fees.
+What this means is that if you defend the lawsuit and lose, you will have to pay not only the credit card balance owed but also your creditor’s attorney fees.

 The Bankruptcy Solution

 Rather than engaging in a futile defense that will only increase the other sides attorneys fees, bankruptcy lawyers can provide a meaningful debt relief solution: file for bankruptcy.
 By contacting Michael Benavides and filing bankruptcy you can stop the credit card lawsuit while the underlying debt gets discharged.
 A bankruptcy lawyer can tell you the specifics, but a credit card lawsuit can be stopped by filing for bankruptcy.